Linux (Other Distribution)

 The following options are available:

-and trailing slash) to override the eazyBackup Server URL used by eazyBackup.
+OVERRIDE_INSTALL_SERVER Set this to a URL (including http/https and trailing slash) to override the authentication Server URL used by eazyBackup.

 You can set an environment variable in bash either on the same line e.g. WRITE_INSTALL_LOG=install.log ./install.run